karthikeya03/Drive-Ready/AWS_EBS_Volume_Guide_Updated.md

 # Creating and Attaching an EBS Volume in AWS EC2

-This guide will walk you through the steps to create an EBS volume in AWS EC2, attach it to an instance, and verify it using Disk Management via MobaXterm.

 ## Step 1: Create a Volume
 1. **Navigate to EC2 Dashboard**:
    - Go to the AWS Management Console.